OpenLiberty/open-liberty-operator/README.md

 The architecture of the Open Liberty Operator follows the basic controller pattern: the Operator container with the controller is deployed into a Pod and listens for incoming resources with `Kind: OpenLibertyApplication`.

-In addition, Open Liberty Operator makes it very easy to perform Day-2 operations on a Open Liberty server instance running on a container inside a Pod:
+In addition, Open Liberty Operator makes it easy to perform Day-2 operations on an instance of Open Liberty server running inside a container on a Pod:
-- Gather traces using resource `Kind: OpenLibertyTrace`
+- Gather server traces using resource `Kind: OpenLibertyTrace`
 - Generate server dumps using resource `Kind: OpenLibertyDump`

 ## Documentation

-For information on how to use the `OpenLibertyApplication` operator, see the [documentation](doc/).
+For information on how to use the Open Liberty Operator, see the [documentation](doc/).